CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### Stub Areas

 External routes are the routes redistributed into OSPF from another protocol.
 They have an AS-wide flooding scope.
-In many cases, external link states make up a large percentage of the LSDB.
-Stub *areas* reduce the link-state database size by not flooding AS-external LSAs.
+In many cases, external link states make up a large percentage of the link-state database (LSDB).
+Stub *areas* reduce the LSDB size by not flooding AS-external LSAs.

-All routers must agree that an area is a stub or not, otherwise they will not become OSPF neighbors.
+All routers must agree that an area is a stub, otherwise they will not become OSPF neighbors.

 To configure a stub area: